pinkertoncs/cp1-workspace/semester-1/unit-02/04-strings/README.md

 # Strings

-A we have previously learned, a **string** is a sequence of characters.
+As we have previously learned, a **string** is a sequence of characters.
 String can be short or long (as seen below)